-- Control your destiny.
-With the job market remaining stuck in reverse, many of today's job seekers have shifted their focus from working for someone else to starting their own business and taking charge of their financial security - one of the strongest reasons entrepreneurs choose franchising to support their own American Dream.
+Control your destiny.
+With the job market tight, many of today's job seekers have shifted their focus from working for someone else to starting their own business and taking charge of their financial security.
+This is one of the strongest reasons entrepreneurs choose franchising to support their own American Dream.

-- Real estate.
-In addition, the commercial real estate slump is opening new locations at some of the lowest prices seen in decades.
-Landlords seeking to fill space are offering better rates, as well as help with build-out, tenant improvements, and choice locations.
+Real estate.
+As big box anchor stores vanish from malls across the country, new opportunities are opening up for innovative brands.
+In addition, landlords seeking to fill empty space are offering better rates, as well as help with build-out, tenant improvements, and choice locations.

-- Proven business model.
-In a weak economy with consumer spending down, there is little or no room for error.
-Minor mistakes can sink a business more easily and quickly than in boom times.
-Franchisors offer franchisees a proven recipe for success:
+Proven business model.
+In a slow-growth economy with consumer spending stagnant, minor mistakes can sink a business more easily and quickly than in boom times.
+Franchisors offer franchisees a time-tested recipe for success: